cirosantilli/linux-cheat/od.md

     000030 79 20 7a 0a
     000034

-Note how the adresses are given in hexdecimal,
+Note how the addresses are given in hexadecimal.

 Since there are 16 bytes per line, the second line starts at byte 16, so the address is `000010`.

 In decimal: